Hugobros3/chunkstories-core/README.md

 ### License

-The chunkstories-core **Java Code** is released under LGPL, see LICENSE.MD Thechunkstories-core **assets** (the rest) that aren't specified otherwise in ATTRIBUTION.md are released under Creative Commons NON-COMMERCIAL ATTRIBUTION REDISTRIBUABLE, meaning you can use them with your mods, hack them up and have fun, but you can't use them in commercial projects nor claim you made them.
+The chunkstories-core **Java Code** is released under LGPL, see LICENSE.MD

+The chunkstories-core **assets** (the rest) that aren't specified otherwise in ATTRIBUTION.md are released under Creative Commons NON-COMMERCIAL ATTRIBUTION REDISTRIBUABLE, meaning you can use them with your mods, hack them up and have fun, but you can't use them in commercial projects nor claim you made them.